0xCoto/Virgo/paper.md

 `Virgo` is a Python package for the acquisition, processing and analysis of data from radio telescopes.
-It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (SDR; a radio receiver architecture where some conventional hardware-based steps are replicated in software, @Dillinger:2003).
+It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework (https://www.gnuradio.org), and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (SDR; a radio receiver architecture where some conventional hardware-based steps are replicated in software, @Dillinger:2003).

-`%Comment [to Paul]: How do you suggest we cite GNU Radio?`

 Designed to be used by students, educators and amateurs in the field of radio astronomy, `Virgo` has already been adopted by a number of small and